 Step 1: Put your bike in the correct position

-If you are highly experienced with the process of tightening a bike chain you can do it with the bike standing right-side-up, but I highly recommend that you turn your bike over so that you can access the parts easily.
+If you are highly experienced with the process of tightening a bike chain you can do it with the bike standing right-side-up, but I highly recommend that you turn your bike over so that you can access the parts easily and use some of the best bike chain degreaser you can find.

 Place your bike upside-down on the bike stand, with the wheels in the air and the saddle on the stand.
 If you don’t have a bike stand you should lay out a soft surface (like a piece of a cardboard box or a layer of newspapers) so that you don’t scratch the saddle.